paulo-carvalho93/ecommerce_reactjs/README.md

 ## :computer: Application

 The application was developed with [Javascript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript) using the framework [ReactJS](https://reactjs.org/) and [Material-UI](https://material-ui.com/) for design proposes.
 Also, the main ideia here is to use the [Commerce.JS](https://commercejs.com/) which allows having the flexibility to build better shopping experiences.
 Their Dashboard has all the facilities to create Products in an easy way and manage all the orders.
-Finally, I'm using [Stripe](https://commercejs.com/) to create fake credit card transactions as the method of payment at the Checkout step.
+Finally, at the Checkout Form, I'm using [React Hook Form](https://react-hook-form.com/) for holding all the customer information such as contact/address and [Stripe](https://commercejs.com/) to create fake credit card transactions as the method of payment.

 ---